 Because the bills ban platforms from discriminating among services that use its platform, Apple’s App Store could no longer recommend the best apps.

 For a more on how the Cicilline and Jayapal bills would impact consumers, check out this list.
+For info on what Klobuchar’s bill in the Senate would mean for online consumers, give our blog post a read.

 What they’re saying